mtklr/howard/README.md

 Copy `Howard.qtz` to `~/Library/Screen Savers`, or `/Library/Screen Savers` for all users.

+Or clone and `ln -s /path/to/clone/Howard.qtz ~/Library/Screensavers/Howard.qtz`, then `git pull` to keep it updated.

-It should now be a listed under Screen Savers in System Preferences.
+It should appear under Screen Savers in System Preferences.

 It's running on 10.10.1/Yosemite; older versions, ymmv.